lr0pb/IDB.js/README.md

   }
 }
 ```
-Additionally, you can set callback for running function every time new item receives from database, its best for speeding up some process like rendering
+Additionally, you can set callback for running function every time new item receives from database, its best for speeding up processes like rendering
 ```js
 async function renderBooksProgressive() {
   await db.getAll('books', (book) => {